PILOTEK79/AeroVision-3D-/README.md

 If you found this project interesting, consider giving it a ⭐ on GitHub.

-Your support motivates future improvements and the development of more interactive educational projects.
+Your support encourages further improvements and future educational technology projects.

 ⸻

-✈️ AeroVision 3D
+✈ AeroVision 3D

 “Where Aviation Meets Interactive Technology.”